bmelinden/uncertainSPT/README.txt

 The code runs on matlab, with some inner loops implemented in C/C++.
 Binaries for 64 bit linux and max OS are included.

+If you use this code, please cite our work [2].

 1. Berglund, A.J.
 (2010).
 Statistics of camera-based single-particle
 tracking.
 Phys.
 Rev. E 82, 11917. doi: 10.1103/PhysRevE.82.011917

+2. Certain uncertainty: using pointwise error estimates in super-resolution microscopy, Martin Lindén, Vladimir Ćurić, Elias Amselem, Johan Elf, e-print: arXiv:1607.04675 [physics.bio-ph]
 ======================================================================
 Copyright (C) 2016 Martin Lindén and Johan Elf